The Symmetry between Arms and Knapsacks: A Primal-Dual Approach for Bandits with Knapsacks: Regret Analysis

+The proposition also generalizes the one-constraint bound in \citep{sankararaman2020advances} and relaxes the deterministic resource consumption assumption therein.
+Specifically, the authors assume there is one single optimal arm and one single resource (other than time), i.e., the optimal solution to the primal LP has only one non-zero entry ($|\mathcal{I}^*|=|\mathcal{J}^*|=1$ and $d=2$).
+They also assume the underlying LP is non-degenerate.
+Our results generalize their work in allowing arbitrary $d$, $|\mathcal{I}^*|$ and $|\mathcal{J}^*|.$ In terms of the key parameters, under their assumption, our parameter $\sigma=1$ because it is defined by a 1-by-1 matrix.
+Our parameter $\chi$ is deemed as a constant in their paper.
+For $\delta$, under their assumptions, our definition of OPT$_i$ can be adjusted accordingly.
+Specifically, we can replace the constraint $x_i=0$ in defining OPT$_i$ with $x_{i'}=0, i'\neq i$.
+Then our definition of $\delta$ would reduce to their definition of $G_{LAG}(a)$, both of which characterize the sub-optimality gap of an arm.

-The result reduces the exponential dependence on $m$ and $d$ in \citep{flajolet2015logarithmic} to polynomial, and also it does not rely on any prior knowledge.
-It generalizes the one-constraint bound in \citep{sankararaman2020advances} and relaxes the deterministic resource consumption assumption therein.
-But we still do not believe our bound is tight: parameters such as $\chi$ and $\sigma$ may be redundant with a better algorithm and sharper analysis.
-Also, our algorithm and analysis highly rely on the structural properties of the underlying LP, which might not be the only method to approach the BwK problem.
+The above comparison against the existing literature highlights that the parameters $\sigma,$ $\delta$, and $\chi$ or other LP-based parameters might be inevitable in characterizing logarithmic regret bound.
+Our paper makes some preliminary efforts along this line, but we do not believe our bound is tight: parameters such as $\chi$ and $\sigma$ may be replaced with some tighter parameter through a better algorithm and sharper analysis.
+As remarked in Section \ref{param_def}, the parameters are not dependent on $T$ under Assumption \ref{assume_b}.
+But to characterize the dependency of these parameters (such as $\delta$ and $\chi$) on the problem size $m$ and $d$ remains an open question.
+Moreover, our algorithm and analysis highly rely on the structural properties of the underlying LP, which might not be the unique method to handle the BwK problem.